Are Innocent Students Paying the Price for Turnitin's AI Detection Flaws?

 The new software is set to be activated for over 10,700 educational institutions over the next few weeks, offering a solution to counter AI-assisted cheating, but at what cost?

-The accuracy of the AI detectors has been called into question, with Turnitin's software giving false positives and not being completely reliable in identifying mixed AI and human writing sources.
+The accuracy of the AI detectors has been called into question, with TurnItIn's software giving false positives and not being completely reliable in identifying mixed AI and human writing sources.
+And if you’re asking: “Can Turnitin detect paraphrasing?” — the answer is yes, though it might give professors a lower AI likelihood score.

 But...
 AI Detection is NOT conclusive, it works based on predictions.
 I don't see how it's fair to accuse students of something when you don't have definitive proof.